FA6009 - Professional Practice 2: Fashion Photography (2021/22)

 On completing the module, the student should be able to:

 The assessment strategy includes formative assessments throughout the level, with tutorial feedback designed to encourage and help students to develop and improve their work.
 These inform the student of their progress over the course.
-An interim review offers a specific opportunity to reflect on the work in relation to the module’s learning outcomes and this together with finished project work and supporting material will inform the assessment panel at the summative assessment at the end of the level.
+An interim review offers a specific opportunity to reflect on the work in relation to the module’s learning outcomes and this together with finished Prospectus and Professional Practice Folder will inform the assessment panel at the summative assessment at the end of the level.

-Summative assessment takes place at the end of the module in two key areas; Prospectus (a business and/or marketing plan or an application for Arts Council funding) and a Professional Practice folder.
+Summative assessment takes place at the end of the module in three key areas; Prospectus (a business and/or marketing plan or an application for Arts Council funding), a Professional Practice folder and a Presentation to peers.
 Written feedback addresses the strengths and weaknesses of individual presentations in relation to the grading criteria.

 Work in both assessment items will be assessed against the learning outcomes in relation to the following criteria: